4 Best Ways to Learn Indonesian Online for Free

 Finally, another great way to learn Indonesian online is to find locals with whom you can talk.
 It is the fastest and least boring way to becoming fluent.

 You can easily meet Indonesian girls or guys who will be willing to have conversations with you by phone or WhatsApp.
-My advice would be to create a profile on dating sites and apps like IndonesianCupid, Badoo, Tinder.
+My advice would be to create a profile on dating sites and apps like IndonesianCupid, Badoo, Tinder, or Bumble.
 Just say that you are looking for someone to practice Indonesian.
 You will have no problem getting plenty of answers.

 If you want real teachers, you can also try online tutoring services such as Preply, Verbling or Italki.